Skip to main content

 • Relevance: Think about whether you need this information.
 How is it relevant to your research?
 Is the information helpful to your project?

 • Date of Publication: Think about the timeliness and currency.
 When was it written?
 Has the website been updated?
-Is all the information still accurate or have things changed since then?
+Is all the information still accurate, or have things changed since then?

 Source: Adapted from UC Berkeley Library and CCRI Library